 Length.
-Ideally, the glove should be long and cover the entire lower arm, as well as the hand.
+Ideally, the glove should be long enough to cover the entire hand for best cleanliness.
 The glove can be washed, sprayed with peroxide, and reused.

-The assistant needs to be sitting down and very comfortable because the procedure takes an hour or so.
+The helper needs to be sitting down and very comfortable because the procedure takes an hour or so.